drbr/drbr.net/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4812df70-6e0e-4f2b-9ead-53ea3e04bc18/deploy-status)](https://app.netlify.com/sites/glistening-meringue-642bee/deploys)

 Drbr's personal website, as of 2024.
-Forked and modified from the Fernfolio eleventy template.
+Forked and modified from the [Fernfolio](https://github.com/TylerMRoderick/fernfolio-11ty-template) eleventy template by Tyler M.Roderick, which was in turn based on the [11ty-base-blog](https://github.com/11ty/eleventy-base-blog) template.
 Original readme is below, which modifications to get the site to work in 2024.

 # Fernfolio — An 11ty Portfolio Template